Office Hours

 All Ages

 Join us for an educational tour of this private sanctuary that cares for animals of all sizes.
-VOTK provides refuge for abused, abandoned or retired bears, lions, tigers, wolves and other animals.
+VOTK provides refuge for abused, abandoned or retired bears, wolves and other animals.
 Not open to the public, this is an opportunity to learn about these magnificent animals up close.

 Advanced Registration Required